 GEND 100V.
 Studies in Gender, Race, Class, and Sexuality.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 An interdisciplinary introduction to major categories that structure consciousness as well as social, intellectual, and personal experience.
 Emphasizes the extent to which analyses of gender must be simultaneous with those of race, class, and sexuality; demonstrates how intersecting categories of identity work historically and systematically to produce different experiences for members of various social groups.
 Focuses on structures of inequality and on the effects of power, privilege, and oppression on individuals and society.

 GEND 190.
 Special Topics in Gender Studies.
 1 Unit.